 Take the turn towards Puriri Bay and discover sandy coves where pohutukawa overhang the tideline.

 Medlands Beach is the iconic New Zealaind white sand beach with surf for the enthusiast or body-boarder.

 Awana Bay is deep sloping and famous for its surf.
 Walk along the Awana estuary between the campgrounds and the beach to spot dotterels and wetland birds.

 Harataonga Bay has a beautiful campsite, graceful historic trees and a beach that is a favourite for locals and visitors alike.

-Okiwi Bar has the best left hand surf break on the island…maybe in New Zealand.
+Okiwi Bar has the best right hand surf break on the island…maybe in New Zealand.
 You can get there by wading across the estuary at low tide – watch out for stingrays which bask on the sandy floor of the estuary.

 Whangapoua Beach is part of the same coastline.
 You can get there along Mabey Road, it’s well worth the drive because you are likely to find yourself on a pristine white surf beach with not a soul in sight.